pnraj/Bitcoin-Price-Prediction-Application/Readme.md

  - Numpy
  - matplotlib
  - Tensorflow
+ - yfinance

  ## Steps:
  - Setup the Environment and Libraries
- - Dataset Source
+ - Dataset: Source & Features
  - Neural Network Model Architecture
  - Exploring the Bitcoin Dataset and Preparing Data for a Model
  - Training a Neural Network with Different Hyperparameters
- - Assembling a Deep Learning System
- - Optimizing a Deep Learning Model
+   - Creating environment for model
+   - Hyperparameters Optimization
- - Deploying a Deep Learning Application
+ - Productization & Deploying a Deep Learning Application

 <hr>